Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 The mod focuses on tools, weapons, and armor (collectively called gear).
 Recipes are modular, down to each individual piece used in crafting.
 Possible combinations for each gear type are practically unlimited.

 In the base mod, gear can be made from all the vanilla materials you are familiar with, plus some extras.
-Data packs (config files in 1.12.2) can add additional parts, as well as other mods.
+Data packs (config files if you are still playing 1.12.2 for some odd reason) can add additional materials, as well as other mods.
 See the wiki for details on creating data packs.
 It's easier than you might think!

 See the Notes and General Tips section at the bottom for helpful tips and answers to common questions.
 Some sections also have a TLDR paragraph at the end, which summarizes the section.